-In order to evaluate the quality of service delivered by presented the graph-fold algorithm the simulation environment has been developed in OMNeT++ simulation framework [8].
+In order to evaluate quality delivered by presented graph-fold algorithm the simulation environment has been developed in OMNeT++ simulation framework [8].
 The simulator consists of three distinguishable modules: generator module, abstract Enterprise Service Bus and set of web services representing atomic service versions.
 The simulation run consisted of generating stream of complex service requests with interarrival time given by exponential distribution with mean 0.1 second and random complex service execution scenarios.
 The generated request was processed in abstract ESB module where the task of finding the optimal execution plan was solved.
 There were six algorithms for finding optimal execution plan present in the system - five of those were reference algorithms and sixth one was the graph-fold algorithm.
-Each atomic service version present in the system had different performance index generated from exponential distribution with mean 10 expressed in kilobytes that can be processed per second.
+Each atomic service version present in the system had different performance index generated from exponential distribution with mean 10 measured in kilobytes per second that can be processed.
 Moreover request data size that was going to be processed was also generated from exponential distribution with mean 10KB.
 The number of atomic services was set to 8 (also maximum 8 functionalities were present in generated scenario) each having 10 versions.

-Using such a configured simulation environment there were two experiments performed.
-First consisted of solving the complex service execution time minimization task and second of solving the complex service execution time optimization task, where additionally the execution time requirement has been set by the user.
+Using such configured simulation environment there were two experiments performed.
+First consisted of solving the complex service execution time minimization task and second of solving the complex service execution time optimization task, where additionally the execution time requirement has been set.

-The results of the first experiment have been presented in the figure 6.
-The experiment lasted for 1000 seconds of simulation and consisted on determination of the complex service execution plan at the moment when the request was entering the system.
-The first observation shows that the graph-fold algorithm obtained the lowest execution time from all tested reference algorithms.
-Moreover, the execution time line on the chart is very close to the constant value of about 3 seconds while the rest of algorithms resulted much higher variation of execution time.
+The results of the first experiment have been presented on figure 6.
+The experiment lasted for 1000 simulation seconds and consisted on determination of complex service execution plan at the moment of request was entering the system.
+The first observation shows that graph-fold algorithm obtained the lowest execution time from all tested algorithms.
+Moreover the execution time line on the chart is very close to the constant value of about 3 seconds while rest of algorithms resulted in higher variation of execution time.
 Second best was best-avg algorithm which consisted of choosing such version of atomic service that average execution time was lowest.
 Other algorithms resulted in worse complex service execution time.
-The main disadvantage of the examined algorithms was the fact that the decision was made at the very beginning of the request processing.
-During the processing of the request the system's state could change what was impossible to take into consideration at the moment of decision making.